 Bethesda, MD 20892

-As primitive hematopoietic stem and progenitor cells multiply and differentiate, their progeny become restricted to specific hematopoietic lineages, eventually becoming committed to one single type of cell that ultimately enters the blood circulation.
+Hematopoiesis is the process of generating all of the different types of blood cells (erythrocytes, lymphocytes, platelets, etc.) circulating throughout the body.
+All of these cells are derived from a small population of pluripotent hematopoietic stem cells.
+As pluripotent hematopoietic stem and progenitor cells multiply and differentiate, their progeny lose the ability to differentiate into some lineages and eventually become committed to one single type of cell that ultimately enters the blood circulation.
 The Hematopoiesis Section's research focuses on erythropoiesis, the regenerative process in which undifferentiated hematopoietic cells differentiate into red blood cells.
-Perturbations of this process cause a variety of disorders ranging from hematologic malignancy to anemia.
+Perturbations of this process cause a variety of disorders ranging from anemia to hematologic malignancies.

 O'Brien KA, Farrar JE, Vlachos A, Anderson SM, Tsujiura CA, Lichtenberg J, Blanc L, Atsidaftos E, Elkahloun A, An X, Ellis SR, Lipton JM, Bodine DM.
 Molecular convergence in ex vivo models of Diamond-Blackfan anemia.
 Blood.
 2017;129(23):3111-3120.